chaaz/versio/docs/vcs_levels.md

 - Use `vcs-level-max=remote` to avoid using the GitHub API.
 All commands can operate at this level, although your changelogs and sizing calculation might suffer because of the lack of PRs/unsquash.

-> TODO: Have commands warn when the VCS level is usable, but of limited
-> value: e.g. `set` will warn if it runs at `none` on a tags project
-> (e.g. "warning: nothing actually done").